custom-components/ble_monitor/info.md

 #### name

+   When using configuration in the User Interface, you can modify the device name by opening your device, via configuration, integrations and clicking on devices on the BLE monitor tile.
+Select the device you want to change the name of and click on the cogwheel in the topright corner, where you can change the name.
+You will get a question wether you want to rename the individual sensor entities of this device as well (normally, it is advised to do this).

+   (string)(Optional)
-   (string)(Optional) Use this option to link a device name and sensor name to the mac-address of the sensor device.
+   When using YAML, you can use the `name` option to link a device name and sensor name to the mac-address of the sensor device.
 Using this option (or changing a name) will create a new device and new entities.
 The old data won't be transfered to the new sensor.
 The old device and sensors can be safely deleted afterwards, but this has to be done manually at the moment, see the instructions [below](#deleting-devices-and-sensors).
 The sensors are named with the following convention: `sensor.ble_sensortype_device_name` (e.g. `sensor.ble_temperature_livingroom`) in stead of the default `ble_sensortype_mac` (e.g. `sensor.ble_temperature_A4C1382F86C`).
 You will have to update your lovelace cards, automation and scripts after each change.
 Note that you can still override the entity_id from the UI.
 Default value: Empty

 ```yaml
 ble_monitor: